zandbelt/ping-scripts/README.md

   manage adapters from the commandline
 - oauth-client.sh
   manage OAuth Clients from the commandline
+- oauth-grants.sh
+  manage OAuth Persistent Grants for a user from the commandline
 - ca-certs.sh
   manage Trusted CA certificates from the commandline
 - ssl-certs.sh